doecode/server/src/main/java/gov/osti/services/UserServices.md

  `POST /doecodeapi/services/user/login`

 Logs a user session into DOE CODE.
 User account must be verified and active to successfully log in.
 Primarily intended to support client front-end and
 HTTP session management.
-Requests may log in via email and password OR confirmation code (in case of forgotten passwords) for one time token use.
+Requests may log in via email and password OR confirmation code (in case of forgotten passwords) for one-time token use.
 Repeated login attempts via password authentication WILL result in the account being locked.
 Locked accounts will receive an email message indicating administrative intervention is required to unlock the account.
 Additionally, if the password expiration date is due, the login will fail, and